Ayush3698/midnight-age-gate/README.md

 `disclose(...)`.
 In `age-gate.compact`, that shows up twice — around `minimumAge` in `initialize()` and around `wallet` in `isEligible()` — both deliberate, since the threshold and the pass/fail lookup are meant to be public.
-The circuit never disclosures `age` anywhere, which is what keeps it private by construction rather than by convention.
+The circuit never discloses `age` anywhere, which is what keeps it private by construction rather than by convention.

 ## Getting started